aparaselli/Food.com-Minutes-Prediction/README.md

 #### Model Selection
 We tried two modeling algorithms: Linear Regression and Decision Tree Regressor.
 We selected Decision Tree Regressor for its higher R-squared value when ran with the same features.
 #### Hyperparameter Selection
-FOr our hyperparamter selection, we manually ran the training and test set data iteratively to find the best max depth.
+For our hyperparamter selection, we manually ran the training and test set data iteratively to find the best max depth.
 We identified the best max depth as **5** at the cutoff of the graph below.
 ### Evaluation Of Model Performance
 Our Decision Tree Regressor with a max depth of 5 had an $R^2$ of ___.
 This value is significantly closer to 1, signifying a somewhat good fit
 #### Comparison to Baseline Model